title Factor

 Humans process information through stories.
 The narrative frame a title sets up determines not just whether someone clicks but whether they watch to the end and share it.
 Accountability and expose narratives promise conflict resolution; empowerment promises uplift.
 The narrative must match the content or viewers feel deceived.

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

-Regular -3% Shorts +27% Top 10% +56% not significant p = 0.275 · vs. average
+Regular -17% Shorts +15% Top 10% +1% trend only · vs. average

 Real examples from the dataset